thehyve/cbioportal/docs/File-Formats.md

 pivot_threshold_value: 0.1
 value_sort_order: ASC
 ```

+## Note on `value_sort_order`
+When values are sorted based on the `value_sort_order`, data points at the start of the sequence are considered more significant than data points at the end.
+This concept is used by the oncoprint when aggregating treatment response data from multiple samples from a single patient.
+When `value_sort_order` is `ASC` the sample with the smallest response value will be shown for that patient.
+When `value_sort_order` is `DESC` the sample with the largest response value will be shown for that patient.

 ### Treatment response IC50 data file
 The data file will be a simple tab separated format, similar to the expression data file: each sample is a column, each tested treatment (a compound or combination thereof) is a row, each cell contains treatment IC50 values for that sample x treatment combination.